wdporter/i-am-that-vuepress/20-the-supreme-is-beyond-all/readme.md

 **M:**&ensp;It is only because you identify yourself with them.
 Once you realise that whatever appears before you cannot be yourself and cannot say, “I am”, you are free of all your ‘persons’ and their demands.
 The sense ‘I am’ is your own.
 You cannot part with it, but you can impart it to anything, as in saying, “I am young”, “I am rich” and so on.
 But such self-identifications are patently false and the cause of bondage.

-**Q:**&ensp;I can now understand that I am not the person, but that which, when reflected in the person, gives it a sense of beïng.
+**Q:**&ensp;I can now understand that I am not the person, but that which, when reflected in the person, gives it a sense of being.
 Now, what about the Supreme?
 In what way do I know myself as the Supreme?

 **M:**&ensp;The source of consciousness cannot be an object in consciousness.
 To know the source is to *be* the source.
-When you realise that you are not the person, but the pure and calm witness, and that fearless awareness is your very beïng, you *are* the beïng.
+When you realise that you are not the person, but the pure and calm witness, and that fearless awareness is your very being, you *are* the being.
 It is the source, the Inexhaustible Possibility.

 **Q:**&ensp;Are there many sources or one for all?